mattbat/cookbook/_recipes/gumbo.md

 ## Steps
 1. Cut the chicken into pieces and place in a dutch oven.
 Add the onion, celery, wine, and seasonings.
 Fill with water until just covering the chicken.
 Bring to a boil and then simmer until the chicken is fully cooked (30-40 minutes depending on the size of the chicken).
 Remove chicken and let cool.
 Remove chicken skin and discard.
 Pull chicken meat.
 Filter stock through paper towels and reserve.

 2. Roux.
-Mix oil and flour together in a 4-cup measureing cup.
+Mix oil and flour together in a 4-cup measuring cup.
 Microwave uncovered on HIGH for 6 minutes.
 Stir.
-Roux will be a ilght brown and will need to cook in increments of 30 seconds to reach a dark brown color (30 seconds to 2 minutes more).
+Roux will be a light brown and will need to cook in increments of 30 seconds to reach a dark brown color (30 seconds to 2 minutes more).
 Be careful not to burn the roux, but try and make it as dark as possible.

-3. Add onion, celery, and bell pepper to roux in the measureing cup.
+3. Add onion, celery, and bell pepper to roux in the measuring cup.
 Add slowly because the roux is very hot and will pop and splatter.
 Stir.
 Microwave on HIGH for 3 minutes.

 4. Add garlic, parsley, and green onion to roux.
 Stir.
 Microwave on HIGH for 2 minutes.
-You should haev about 3-3/4 cups of roux now.
+You should have about 3-3/4 cups of roux now.
 If any oil has risen to the top, pour this off.

 5. Slowly add enough hot tap water to bring roux to the 4-cup mark.
 Stir.